 The Pathology Residency Training Program was initially based in the San Diego County Hospital (1964) and later expanded when the University opened its School of Medicine in 1968.
-The program’s two primary training sites are the UCSD Medical Center in Hillcrest near downtown San Diego, and the Veterans Administration Medical Center in La Jolla (officially named the Veterans’ Administration San Diego Health Care System: VASDHCS).
-Other rotations are offered at our primary affiliated institutions: Children's Hospital of San Diego, Kaiser-Permanente, the Office of the San Diego County Medical Examiner, Scripps Clinic, and the Naval Regional Medical Center.
+Training in our program takes place at multiple sites, including the UCSD Jacobs Medical Center, the UCSD Center for Advanced Laboratory Medicine (CALM) and the Veterans’ Administration San Diego Healthcare System, all in La Jolla, CA, as well as at the UCSD Medical Center in Hillcrest near downtown San Diego.
+Other rotations are offered at our primary affiliated institutions: Rady Children's Hospital of San Diego, Kaiser-Permanente, and the Office of the San Diego County Medical Examiner.